nainsirp/Palate_generator/README.md

-# Palate_generator
+# Palette_generator
-This is a color palate generator
+This is a color palette generator